tobiasgeron/Tremaine_Weinberg/README.md

 Garma-Oehmichen et al. (2020): https://ui.adsabs.harvard.edu/abs/2020MNRAS.491.3655G/abstract
 Géron et al. (2023): https://ui.adsabs.harvard.edu/abs/2023MNRAS.521.1775G/abstract

-This package was developed for Géron et al. (2022, in prep) and is used there to determine the bar pattern speeds for a large sample of strongly and weakly barred galaxies, using data from MaNGA.
+This package was developed for Géron et al. (2023) and is used there to determine the bar pattern speeds for a large sample of strongly and weakly barred galaxies, using data from MaNGA.
 The code can be found in TremaineWeinberg.py.
 An example of how to use the code can be found in Example.ipynb.
-Table 1 and Table 3 from Géron et al. (2022) are found in tables_geron2022/ directory.
+Table 1 and Table 3 from Géron et al. (2023) are found in tables_geron2023/ directory.

 This code has been tested with python 3.7.9, numpy 1.19.2, matplotlib 3.3.2, [photutils](https://photutils.readthedocs.io/en/stable/  ) 1.2.0, [marvin](https://sdss-marvin.readthedocs.io/en/latest/) 2.7.1, scipy, 1.6.2, csv 1.0.